lukeiayf/java-notes/Technical Interview/Common Vue Interview Questions.md

 ### 19. **Differences in cookies, local and session storage**

 - Cookie -> up to 4kb and it is server and client side.
-You send the cookies through an HTPP reques.
+You send the cookies through an HTTP request.
 - Local Storage -> much higher storage and persist indeterminately, good for storing application state.
 - Session Storage -> same as Local but it is cleared when browser or window is closed
 ### 20. **What are some frontend application optimizations?**